-Thaba Chweu Local Municipality IDP is principal strategic planning instrument, which directly guides and informs its planning, budget, management and development actions.
-This framework is rolled out into objectives, key performance indicators and targets for implementation which directly inform

-- Registration of community needs; - Compilation of departmental business plans including key performance indicators and targets; - Financial planning and budgeting process; - Public participation process; Compilation of the SDBIP, and - The review of the performance management and monitoring processes.
+- Thaba Chweu Local Municipality IDP is principal strategic planning instrument, which directly guides and informs its planning, budget, management and development actions.
+This framework is rolled out into objectives, key performance indicators and targets for implementation which directly inform the Service Delivery and Budget Implementation Plan.
+The Process Plan applicable to the fourth revision cycle included the following key IDP processes and deliverables: - Registration of community needs; - Compilation of departmental business plans including key performance indicators and targets; - Financial planning and budgeting process; - Public participation process; Compilation of the SDBIP, and - The review of the performance management and monitoring processes.

-The IDP has been taken into a business and financial planning process leading up to the 2018/19 MTREF, based on the approved 2017/18 MTREF, Mid-year Review and adjustments budget.
+The IDP has been taken into a business and financial planning process leading up to the 2019/20 MTREF, based on the approved 2018/19 MTREF, Mid-year Review and adjustments budget.
 The business planning process has subsequently been refined in the light of current economic circumstances and the resulting revenue projections.

-With the compilation of the 2018/19 MTREF, each department/function had to review the business planning process, including the setting of priorities and targets after reviewing the midyear and third quarter performance against the 2017/18 Departmental Service Delivery and Budget Implementation Plan.
+With the compilation of the 2019/20 MTREF, each department/function had to review the business planning process, including the setting of priorities and targets after reviewing the midyear and third quarter performance against the 2018/19 Departmental Service Delivery and Budget Implementation Plan.